stanlemon/rest-demo-app/web/components/ng-admin/README.md

                 ])
         ]);

+* `sortField(String)`
+Set the default field for list sorting.
+Defaults to 'id'

+* `sortDir(String)`
+Set the default direction for list sorting.
+Defaults to 'DESC'

+* `filters({ field1: value, field2: value, ...])`
+Add filters to the referenced results list.

 * `perPage(integer)`
-Define the maximum number of elements fetched and displayed in the list
+Define the maximum number of elements fetched and displayed in the list.

 ### `reference_many` Field